-Montana Bureau of Mines and Geology Butte Mine Flooding Monitoring Horseshoe Bend Falls Daily Average Flow Measured at MR Flume Section 2.3.1 Berkeley Pit and Horseshoe Bend Drainage Water Quality
+Section 2.3.1 Berkeley Pit and Horseshoe Bend Drainage Water Quality

-Water-quality sampling of the Berkeley Pit occurs twice per year and is timed to replicate spring and fall conditions within the pit water column, in an effort to determine if turnover occurs within the water column.
+Water-quality sampling of the Berkeley Pit occurs twice per year.
+It is timed to replicate spring and fall conditions within the pit water column, in an effort to determine if turnover occurs within the water column.
 Samples are collected at a minimum of three depths.
-In addition to collecting samples for inorganic analysis, a vertical profile throughout the upper portion (0-300-ft) of the water is performed that measures in-situ physical parameters.
+In addition to collecting samples for inorganic analysis, a vertical profile throughout the upper portion (0-300 ft) of the water is performed that measures in-situ physical parameters.
+The profile depth was extended to 600 ft during November 2007 when newer equipment allowed deeper real-time data collection.
 The physical parameters measured are: pH, specific conductance, temperature, oxidation-reduction-potential, and dissolved oxygen.
 Turbidity is measured periodically.